 Connie was cleaning her mom’s house for the last time.
-It was the kind of cleaning that is an undoing, a systematic removal of physical evidence of a life lived.
-Since that fateful day, grief had been her constant companion.
-Now her life was divided into two periods: a Time-Before, and the Time-After mom died.
+It was the kind of cleaning that a has an ending, an undoing of a life lived.
+Since that fateful day, grief became her constant companion.
+Now her life was divided into two periods: the Time-Before, and the Time-After Mom died.

 A Cradled Heart

-A solemn numbness invaded Connie over the next few days.
-Condolences from family and friends offered loving support, somewhat dulling the pain.
-But grief is a vacuum that swallows up any sense of comfort.
-It bookends your days with a harsh stabbing reminder each morning and a heavy wearied heart at night.
+Losing her mother so suddenly left Connie numb.
+Condolences from family and friends offered loving support, somewhat dulling the pain, but grief is a vacuum that swallows up any sense of comfort.
+It bookends your days with a harsh stabbing reminder each morning and a heavy weary heart at night.

 Then came the reality of clearing out her mom’s apartment, going through everything, each item a piercing memory until finally it is all undone.

 It took two weekends.
-With just a few more boxes to load from her mom’s cavernous home, Connie was about to take her final step out the door.
-With plastic bags holding a variety of assorted items hanging from each arm, she turned around for one last look.
-Her teary eyes surveyed the bare rooms, absent of furniture and the personal things that put together, create a home.
-Yet, hollowed-out and empty, the place had a presence she slowly began to acknowledge.
-Throughout the ordeal, she felt a loving essence that sustained her, a caress that seemed to cradle her aching heart.
+With just a few more boxes to load from now empty home, Connie was about to take her final step out the door.
+Holding the last bundle of items, she turned around for one last look.
+Teary eyes surveyed the bare rooms, absent of the personal things that altogether create a home.
+Throughout the whole process, Connie felt a loving essence that seemed to keep her going, a caress that seemed to cradle her aching heart.
 And then, that loving spirit gave her a little nudge.

-Connie felt a sudden urge to put the bags down and curiously study an open window.
+Suddenly, a particular window caught her attention.
 It was a nondescript window with lace curtains that looked onto a nearby pasture.
 Connie thought, I must have left the window open.
 A slight breeze floated into the room and the lacey curtain waved a bit, as if to punctuate her final departure with a soft goodbye.
-A click later and that window was preserved in her cellphone and just as quickly, forgotten.
+She put down her things and took out her phone.
+A click later and that window was preserved and just as quickly, forgotten.

 Weeks later, Connie was looking for a way to step out of her grief, a sign, or something that would let her know her mom was in a good place.
 How could she know she already had it?